 It’s also important to look into what type of assessments you’ll be given, as well as what the entry requirements are for the course you’re interested in.

-If you’re still not sure about returning to study, the best thing to do is research forums and portals to hear from other people who’ve made the decision to enter (or re-enter) higher education later in their lives.
-To kick things off, here’s Mike’s story – a student with Arden University.
+If you’re still not sure about returning to study, the best thing to do is research our website, online forums and portals to hear from other people who’ve made the decision to enter (or re-enter) higher education later in their lives.
+To kick things off, here’s Arden student Martin’s story:

 Enter your email address below and we’ll keep you up-to-date with articles, features and course news.